sublimelsp/LSP/docs/src/index.md

 # Getting started

-1. Find a server for the programming language of your choice in the [list of language servers](language_servers.md) and follow its setup instructions.
+1. Find a server for the language of your choice in the [list of language servers](language_servers.md) and follow its setup instructions.
-2. Open a document in your chosen programming language - if the server starts successfully then its name will be shown on the left in the status bar.
+2. Open a document in your chosen language - if the server starts successfully then its name will be shown on the left in the status bar.

 If you are having issues with starting the server, check the [Troubleshooting](troubleshooting.md) section.